guilherme-aroliveira/GuilhermeAR-Oliveira/README.md

 ### Hi, I'm Guilherme <img src="https://github.com/GuilhermeAR-Oliveira/GuilhermeAR-Oliveira/blob/master/images/wave.gif" width="20px">

 I'm a software engineer and a DevOps Enginner from Brazil.
-I'm currently working as a DevOps Enginner in a brazilian startup.
+I'm currently working as a DevOps Enginner at Trustly.
 I enjoy creating my own web development projects and programming for fun.
 I am always looking for new projects and opportunities to develop my skills and I believe that continuous learning is the key to keep in check with the new technologies.
 I also enjoy playing the guitar and video games.